digpublishing/catalogues-study/content/catalogues.md

 ## Art Institute of Chicago

-The AIC debuted its first digital catalogue, *Monet Paintings and Sculpture at the Art Institute of Chicago*, in 2014 and has published ten to date.
+The Art Institute of Chicago (AIC) debuted its first digital catalogue, *Monet Paintings and Sculpture at the Art Institute of Chicago*, in 2014 and has published fourteen to date.
 The AIC was a participant in the early Getty-funded Online Scholarly Catalogue Initiative (OSCI) and has developed all of its catalogues on the Drupal-based OSCI toolkit platform.
 The catalogues selected for this study are all peer-reviewed, entry-based publications featuring curatorial and conservation texts on works in the museum's collection.
-The OSCI toolkit platform has enabled the use of zoomable images, 360-degree spins, layered and annotated images, videos and RTI interactive images in these catalogues.
-The publications have been viewed by over 125,000 users since their inception, according to the Google Analytics.
+The OSCI toolkit platform has enabled the use of zoomable images, 360-degree spins, layered and annotated images, videos, and RTI interactive images in these catalogues.
+The publications have been viewed by more than 125,000 users since their inception, according to the Google Analytics.
 The AIC intends to continue publishing collection catalogues digitally, but may need to find a new platform with which to do so in the near future, so the results of this study will inform that next step.

 [https://www.artic.edu/digital-publications](https://www.artic.edu/digital-publications)